Butalbital/aspirin/caffeine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, red skin rash

-- Chest tightness, shortness of breath, or trouble breathing
+- Chest tightness, trouble breathing

 - Fast, slow, or pounding heartbeat